John Bolton pleads not guilty to mishandling classified information in US

 But Trump had clashed with Bolton over the latter’s hardline positions, a fact he has brought up in public comments.

-“If I listened to him, we would be in World War Six by now,” Trump wrote in a now-deleted post to Twitter, the platform currently known as X.
+“If I listened to him, we would be in World War Six by now,” Trump wrote in a post to Twitter, the platform currently known as X.

-Bolton himself unloaded on Trump in a 2020 memoir of his time in the White House, called The Room Where It Happened.
+Bolton himself unloaded on Trump in a 2020 memoir about his time in the White House, called The Room Where It Happened.
 The book accused Trump of making policy decisions based on self-interest and showing a lack of awareness about global affairs.

 Bolton even suggested Trump had petitioned China to boost his re-election prospects.

 “He couldn’t tell the difference between his personal interests and the country’s interests,” Bolton wrote at one point.

-The former national security advisor also made appearances on news channels, serving as a critic of Trump and his policies.
+The former national security adviser has also made numerous appearances on cable news channels, serving as a critic of Trump and his policies.

+On Thursday, in an Oval Office meeting with reporters, Trump denied knowing about the charges against Bolton, though he did take another jab his former adviser.

+“ I didn’t know that.
+You’re telling me for the first time,” Trump told a reporter who asked about Thursday’s indictment.
+“Yeah, he’s a bad guy.
+It’s too bad.
+But that’s the way it goes.”

 Inside the indictment